How to Find and Verify Accredited Surgical Technology Programs

 Once you’ve confirmed a program is accredited by CAAHEP or ABHES, use these guides to compare your options and choose the best fit for your schedule, budget, and goals:

-• Certification Career Pathways — Learn which certification credentials (CST®, TS-C, NRST) you’ll be eligible for after completing your program.
+- Certification Career Pathways — Learn which certification credentials you may be eligible for after completing your program, since eligibility rules vary by certifying body and pathway.